rbonifacio/svfa-scala/README.md

-# SVFA (Sparse Value Flow Analysis) implementation based on Soot
+# PDG (Program Dependence Graph) implementation based on Soot

 This is a scala implementation of a framework that builds a sparse-value flow graph using Soot.